sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Reimplements the SCIENTIFICTODECIMAL operation in the Mathematical Operations module.
 * Modifies the field dependencies modules to trigger two events: add-ignore and remove-ignore when the dependencies activate or activate the fields.
 * The CFF - WooCommerce add-on implements the get_product_price_with_tax operation to apply the WooCommerce tax to the calculated prices (Developer and Platinum plugin versions).

-= 5.2.8 =

-* Pauses the fields animation for a conflict with themes.